Correction: Shooting-Synagogue-Victims story

 "He was truly a trusted confidant and healer," he wrote in an email to his former co-workers on Sunday.
 "Dr. Jerry Rabinowitz ... could always be counted upon to provide sage advice whenever he was consulted on medical matters, usually providing that advice with a touch of genuine humor.
 He had a truly uplifting demeanor, and as a practicing physician he was among the very best."

-Rabinowitz, a family practitioner at UPMC Shadyside, was remembered by UPMC as one of its "kindest physicians."
-The hospital said in a statement that "the UPMC family, in particular UPMC Shadyside, cannot even begin to express the sadness and grief we feel over the loss."
+Rabinowitz, 66, was affiliated with UPMC Shadyside hospital, where he was remembered as one of its "kindest physicians."
+The UPMC hospital system said in a statement that it "cannot even begin to express the sadness and grief we feel over the loss."

 "Those of us who worked with him respected and admired his devotion to his work and faith.
-His loss is devastating," Tami Minnier, UPMC chief quality officer, wrote in a statement on Twitter.
+His loss is devastating," chief quality officer Tami Minnier wrote on Twitter.

+Rabinowitz also was a go-to doctor for HIV patients in the epidemic's early and desperate days, a physician who "always hugged us as we left his office," according to Michael Kerr, who credits Rabinowitz with helping him survive.

+"Thank you," Kerr wrote on Facebook, "for having always been there during the most terrifying and frightening time of my life....
+You are one of my heroes."

 JOYCE FIENBERG: 'MAGNIFICENT, GENEROUS, CARING'